How to Perform Mobile Website Testing

 - Select the Device Toggle Bar.

-- Select the device to be emulated from the available list of Android and iOS devices.
+- Select the device emulated from the available Android and iOS devices list.

 - Once done, it will display the mobile version of that website on the selected device.
 One can also inspect specific web elements in the mobile view using the Inspect feature besides the Device Toggle bar.
 Refer to the image below for clarity: